holymacaroni89/Music-Feelings-Annotation/README.md

 5. Paste your copied token into the "Genius API Key" field and click "Save Keys".
 The key will be saved in your browser's storage for future use.

 ### Annotation Workflow
-1.  **Load Audio**: Click the "Load Audio" button to select an `.mp3`, `.wav`, or `.flac` file from your computer.
+1.  **Load Audio**: Click the "Load Audio" button to select an `.mp3`, `.wav`, or `.flac` file.
+The app will automatically try to parse the artist and title from the filename.
-2.  **Find Lyrics & Metadata**: Click the lyrics icon next to the song title.
+2.  **Find Song Context**: Click the lyrics icon next to the song title.
 A search window will appear.
-Select the correct song from the list to automatically import its lyrics and update the track's title and artist.
-This provides valuable context for the AI.
+    -   Select the correct song from the search results.
+    -   A new **detail view** will appear, showing album art, release info, general community notes, and lyrics enriched with line-by-line annotations.
+    -   Review the information and click **"Use This Data for AI Analysis"**.
+This step is crucial for getting the best AI results.
 3.  **Analyze Emotions**: Click the **"Analyze Emotions"** button.
-The app will send the audio data and lyrics to the AI.
+The app will send the audio data and the rich song context to the AI.
 After a few moments, yellow diamonds representing suggested emotional hotspots will appear on the timeline.
 4.  **Review & Annotate**:
     -   Hover over the yellow diamonds to see the AI's reasoning in a tooltip.
     -   Click a diamond to create a new marker, pre-filled with the AI's detailed suggestions.
     -   Adjust the values in the form on the right to match your perception.
     -   Create your own markers manually by pressing 'M' once to set a start point and again to set the end point.
 5.  **Refine Your Profile**: As you create and edit markers, you will accumulate "training points."
 Once you have enough, click the **"Refine Profile"** button to train your personal AI model.
 Future analyses under this profile will now be more aligned with your input.
 6.  **Export Data**: When you're finished, click the "Export CSV" button to save your work.